 … One perfect finish is right for all woods—can the same principle be applied to a thousand faces?

 Let us ask every woman to use one transparent finish, instead of try to concoct a finish to match each face.
 This single finish must show every woman’s inherent beauty—it must be characteristic of the woman it adorns.
 It must be, therefore, the one perfect, transparent finish—SYMPHONIE POWDER.

 Although the idea of transparent powders would later gain traction with other cosmetic companies it was out of step with the times and despite an extensive advertising campaign sales were well below expectations.

-‘Find Yourself’ Campaign: In 1929 Armand distributed a new booklet written by a psychologist and a noted beauty expert titled ‘Find Yourself’.
-It attempted through a questionnaire to get women to analyse their appearance and personality so that they could coordinate their Armand make-up with their type.
+In 1929 Armand distributed a new booklet written by a psychologist and a noted beauty expert titled ‘Find Yourself’.
+Using a questionnaire it attempted to get women to analyse their appearance and personality so that they could coordinate their Armand make-up with their type.
 The campaign suffered from a combination of bad timing and poor conception and failed to improve sales.

-Florian: 1929 was also the year Armand launched a Florian line for men with F. F. Ingram as its general manager.
-It consisted of shaving cream, face lotion, powder, cream, styptic pencil and a hair preparation.
+1929 was also the year Armand launched the Florian line for men in the United States with F. F. Ingram as its general manager.
+The range consisted of a shaving cream, face lotion, powder, cream, styptic pencil and hair preparation.
 Although Weeks advised druggists to locate the range near the cigar counter and to include masculine objects like boxing gloves and footballs in the displays his ‘mascu-line’ also failed to gain traction.